Lorena Ponce de León: Personal life

 Ponce de León is a hockey player.
-In November 1989, Ponce de León met with Luis Lacalle Pou at a youth gathering to celebrate the victory of Luis Lacalle Herrera (father of Lacalle Pou), as President of Uruguay.
+In November 1989, Ponce de León met with Luis Lacalle Pou at a youth gathering to celebrate the victory of Lacalle Pou's father Luis Lacalle Herrera as President of Uruguay.
 Ten years later, they met again and began dating.
 They were married in 2000, in a service conducted by Daniel Sturla in the Montevideo Metropolitan Cathedral.
 Together, they have three children: Luis Alberto, Violeta and Manuel.
 Luis and Violeta are the first twins born by IVF in Uruguay.

 On 6 May 2022, she announced the separation from her husband.
+The couple divorced in June 2024.